Oracle Database Exadata Cloud Service supports remote database access by using Oracle Net Services.

 Use a connect identifier that references a custom SCAN name.

-Using this approach, the SCAN name resolves to one of the three SCAN VIPs and the connection is handled by one of the SCAN listeners.
+Using this approach, the SCAN name resolves to one of the three SCAN VIPs and the corresponding SCAN listener handles the connection.
 See Defining a Custom SCAN Host Name for Exadata Cloud Service.

 To create an Oracle Net Services connection using a customer SCAN name, you can use the easy connect method to specify a connect identifier with the following format: